siddhantdubey/Senkovi/README.md

 Then just run it as follows:
 `python senkovi.py buggy_program.py`

+If you want to pass in the intent of the program, you can do so as follows.
+Note that this is an optional argument.
+`python senkovi.py buggy_program.py "This program is meant to add numbers"`

 ## Contributions
 I would love your contributions.
 Just make a Pull Request and add what you think might be cool.